 Classification of Bioterrorism Agents

-The CDC and NIAID evaluate the potential threat from various microorganisms and toxins and classify them into three categories.
+The CDC and NIAID, in conjunction with the U.S. Department of Homeland Security, evaluate the potential threat from various microorganisms and toxins and classify them into three categories.

 Category A consists of the agents that are considered the highest risk, and much of the biodefense research effort is directed towards these agents.
 Included among Category B agents are ones that could conceivably threaten water and food safety.
 Category C includes pathogens that are considered emerging infectious disease threats and which could be engineered for mass dissemination.